-Digital ad frauds are growing rapidly day by day, with an estimated $35 billion going to deceptive practices in 2020.
-And those deceptive practices just keep getting more sophisticated, with mobile ads fraud and video ads fraud among the most high-risk channels.
+Digital ad frauds are growing rapidly day to day, with an estimated of $35 billion going to deceptive practices in 2020.
+And those deceptive practices just keep getting more sophisticated, with mobile ads fraud and video ads fraud among the most high risk channels.

 In this blog, we will discuss click spamming and click injection and how they are affecting you.

 Click spamming also known as click flooding is an ad fraud works by generating a high volume of fake clicks or impressions while an app is running.
 This results in increasing the probability of misattribution and a potential payout.

 The app or website use click bots.
 These automated bot allow fraudster perform one or more of these actions:

 - Faking actual engagement with an ad by generating “impressions as clicks”.

 - Sending fake clicks from the device to vendors to collect a payout on ads.